VicHGC/Semillitas_Educational_MobileApp/README.md

 # 🌱 Semillitas - Educational Mobile App for Kids

-**Cross-platform educational app for children ages 3 to 8** that combines interactive games, positive reinforcement through coins and avatars, and personalized learning progress tracking.
+**Educational app for children ages 3 to 8** that combines interactive games, positive reinforcement through coins and avatars, and personalized learning progress tracking.
 Built with React Native + Expo for the frontend and Node.js + Express for the backend.

 > *"Children are the little seeds of the future — nurture them with the right tools, and watch them grow strong."*